Frequently Asked Questions

 How will the schedule and programming look different?

 As a rule of thumb, we are going to keep church groups together as a “family” or “cohort” throughout the weekend, and limit intermixing between groups.
 Because church groups will be travelling in vehicles together, sleeping in the same room, and sharing bathrooms, each will group will essentially be functioning as a family.
 Our camp licensing guidelines permit us to sleep up to 10 campers per room as long as some safety measures are taken, such as putting up plexiglass barriers between beds.
-Social distance regulations can be a bit relaxed within these groups, but should not be outright ignored.
+Social distancing regulations can be a bit relaxed within these groups, but should not be outright ignored.

 We know this is different than how we’ve programmed things in year’s past, but this model is what helped us pull off 5 COVID-free weeks of summer camp.
 And as an added benefit, we know that your group will grow much closer together this year due to more time spent together.